Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars: Experiments

-\textbf{2D Stylized Avatar to 3D Generation.} To evaluate the performance of generating a 3D avatar from a 2D stylized image, we compare our method against two other single-image 3D reconstruction techniques: EG3D \cite{Chan2022} and LGMs \cite{Tang2024LGMLM}.
-EG3D, a 3D GAN based on the StyleGAN framework, generates a 3D neural radiance field and is fine-tuned on a multi-view 3D avatar dataset.
-It inverts a front-facing image into the GAN's $\mathcal {W} +$ space to render outputs from various viewpoints.
-LGM uses MVDream~\cite{shi2023MVDream} to transform a single image into multiple viewpoints for input into a U-Net, which outputs 3D Gaussians.
-We assessed each method using 100 random 3D Bitmojis, each rendered from one front-facing view and ten additional views distributed spherically around the head.
-By inputting the front-facing view into each model, we calculated PSNR, SSIM, LPIPS \cite{Zhang2018TheUE}, and speed metrics.
+\textbf{2D to 3D Avatar Generation.} After dual stylization, our method lifts the 2D avatar image to 3D.
+We compare our proposed technique against two other single-image 3D reconstruction techniques: a EG3D \cite{Chan2022} model fine-tuned on Bitmojis, and LGM \cite{Tang2024LGMLM}.
+The EG3D baseline maps 2D images to radiance fields via pivotal tuning inversion~\cite{Roich2021PivotalTF}, while LGM uses MVDream~\cite{shi2023MVDream} to transform a single image into multi-view images, then maps that set of images to 3D Gaussians.
+We assessed each method using 100 random 3D Bitmojis, rendered from ten views distributed spherically around the head.
 As shown in Table \ref{tab:3d_metrics}, our method surpasses all baselines, demonstrating superior capability in accurately converting 2D images to 3D, while being significantly faster, needing only a single U-Net pass.

-Fig.~\ref{fig:3d_comparison} provides visual comparisons on 3D \textit{dual-stylized} avatars that fall outside the training distribution.
-The top row features eight stylized avatars generated using diffusion stylization from the identities in Fig.~\ref{fig:gda_results}, with different style prompts as described in Sec.~\ref{sec:gda}.
-Subsequent rows show each method's performance in translating these images to 3D.
-Even when employing PTI \cite{Roich2021PivotalTF} for out-of-distribution images, EG3D struggles with high-fidelity geometry generation.
-Similarly, due to the diffusion process in MVDream, LGM often produces incorrect 3D head geometries.
-In contrast, our method successfully creates high-quality textures and geometry, even accommodating out-of-distribution accessories like turbans and sunglasses.
+Figure~\ref{fig:3d_comparison} provides visual comparisons on dual-stylized avatars.
+The top row features eight dual-stylized avatars generated from the identities in Fig.~\ref{fig:gda_results}.
+EG3D struggles to generate high-fidelity geometry.
+Similarly, due to the diffusion process in MVDream, LGM is a slow, iterative process, and often produces incorrect 3D head geometries.
+In contrast, our method successfully creates high-quality textures and geometry, even for out-of-distribution accessories like turbans and sunglasses.